dacanesrock/liri-node-app/README.md

 ## Available Methods

 * my-tweets _
-brings back 20 most recent tweets from @dacanesrock (don't judge, please)
+⋅⋅* brings back 20 most recent tweets from @dacanesrock (don't judge, please)
 * spotify-this-song
+⋅⋅* this method will search "The Sign" by **Ace of Base** ⋅⋅* add an optional search parameter to look up your favorite song
 * movie-this
+⋅⋅*
 * do-what-it-says
+⋅⋅*

 ## Getting Started